AlanKrajina/projects_track/README.md

 - BONUS: Display validation failures to user with error messages.

--> Blog explaining the way requirements are met: https://alankrajina.github.io/projects_track_app
+-> Blog explaining the way requirements are met: https://alankrajina.github.io/projects_track_app -> Short video demo with narration describing how a user would interact with application: https://youtu.be/RmwHHkkomrU

 ## Usage

 After running shotgun in terminal there will be a message like -> Your server is running at 165.227.145.70:38134.